Originally published on 27th July 2016 Last updated on 15th July 2024

 Thankful For My Workplace

 I’m lucky that my workplace were so understanding.
-Whenever I needed a day or two off, they just said OK.
+Whenever I needed a day or two off, we made a plan.
 Colleagues would call or text me to check I was OK, and even the director called me to give me some words of support and comfort.

 Every few weeks, my manager would take me aside to talk about how I’d been doing, which reassured me that they cared.
 It was perfect, really.
 I couldn’t have asked for anything more from them.